azizanhaniff/DotNet-Microservices-LJ/README.md

 * To check if Kubernetes is running: `kubectl version`.
 * To apply a Deployment file: `kubectl apply -f platforms-depl.yaml`.
-  - A file of type Deployment will create the container.
+  - This will create a container.
 * To delete a deployment: `kubectl delete deployment platforms-depl`.
   - This will delete the container.
 * To apply a Service file: `kubectl apply -f platforms-np-srv.yaml`.